North–South express railway: Shift to China

 In April 2024, in a pivot to China, Vietnam is seeking to learn from China to develop the North–South high-speed railway.
-Vietnam's Minister of Planning and Investment Nguyen Chi Dung visited to China to meet Chinese trade and transport officials as well as railway executives.
+Vietnam's Minister of Planning and Investment Nguyen Chi Dung visited China to meet Chinese trade and transport officials as well as railway executives.
 Meetings with Japan on the possibility of funding and technical assistance continued in 2024.

 In June 2024, Vietnam's Minister of Transport, Nguyen Van Thang announced a goal to start construction on the North–South High-Speed Railway, now with a design speed of 350 km/h before 2030 with a target completion date of 2035.
-Prime Minister Phạm Minh Chính, asked Chinese businesses to invest in developing the Vietnam's rail sector and sought China's assistance in railway construction of the North–South high-speed railway as well as two additional high-speed railways connecting Hanoi and the North–South High-Speed Rail to the Chinese high-speed rail system, possibly starting construction in 2026 or 2027.
+Prime Minister Phạm Minh Chính, asked Chinese businesses to invest in developing Vietnam's rail sector and sought China's assistance in railway construction of the North–South high-speed railway as well as two additional high-speed railways connecting Hanoi and the North–South High-Speed Rail to the Chinese high-speed rail system, possibly starting construction in 2026 or 2027.
 The two new lines to China will form part of the North–South High-Speed Rail route.
 Vietnam's National Assembly chairman Vuong Dinh Hue met executives of Chinese railway companies and sought to learn from China to develop Vietnam's first high-speed railway network.
 In August 2024, the newly appointed President of Vietnam Tô Lâm met with the Chinese President and signed an agreement to enhance railway connectivity between China and Vietnam including the North–South High-Speed Rail.
 Vietnam has estimated the cost of building a new railway linking it with China's Yunnan province at US$7.2 billion (179 trillion dong), with construction starting in 2030.

+Construction

+In December 2025, the Ministry of Construction announced that the North–South high-speed railway will break ground by the end of 2026.
+Feasibility studies to construct a direct high-speed connection to China is also expected to be finalised in March that same year.